Umuzi-org/tech-department/content/how-to-contribute/_index.md

 And you can make a content link to your new file like this:

-Use content-link will look like this: {{% contentlink path="topics/python-specific/intro-to-beautifulsoup" %}}

 ## Advanced frontmatter

 So you know how to specify a title in your frontmatter, there are a few more things to know about.